Ignacio González (footballer, born 1989)

 José Ignacio González Catalán (/es/, born 2 December 1989), known as Ignacio González, is a Chilean footballer who plays as a goalkeeper for Everton de Viña del Mar in the Chilean Primera División.

 Career

 In 2023, González played for O'Higgins.
 The next season, he switched to Everton de Viña del Mar.

 At international level, González was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammate in Deportes Puerto Montt, José Antonio Rojas.

+Personal life

+In 2020, González started a real estate company called "As Inmobiliario" (Real Estate Ace).